 The chest wall includes the spine, ribs and muscles that are used for breathing and moving your arms and neck.
 The chest wall helps protect your organs and creates a strong area that lets breathing happen.

-Diseases of the chest wall include non-cancerous (benign) and cancerous (malignant) tumors, developmental abnormalities, and disease caused by an infection, trauma or surgery.
+Diseases of the chest wall include non-cancerous (benign) and cancerous (malignant) tumors, developmental abnormalities, and disease caused by an infection or trauma (including prior surgery).